 Five likeable things about life in Singapore

 I’m fortunate to have the means to travel abroad for leisure.
-While 20 countries in 4 continents isn’t anything to shout about, now that I have a few hours to kill in Tullamarine Airport, I can pen down the things that I actually miss when I’m away from Singapore.
+While 20 countries in 4 continents isn’t anything to shout about, now that I have a few hours to kill in Tullamarine Airport in Melbourne, I can pen down the things that I actually miss when I’m away from Singapore.

 Eating out on a budget

 Singapore may be a developed country but one thing it shares with its Asian neighbours is the relatively low starting cost of getting a meal outside.
-One will be hard-pressed to find a filling meal for under $5 in other first world countries unless it’s fast food or baked goods.
-In a hawker centre, that same amount gets you any of the famous noodle, rice, soup or curry dishes with change to spare.
-It makes cooking less attractive when one’s exhaustion outweighs her passion for homemade food, and local hostels can get away with not having any cooking facilities!
+One will be hard-pressed to find a filling meal for less than $5 in other first world countries unless it’s fast food or baked goods.
+In a hawker centre, that same amount gets you any of the famous noodle, rice, soup or curry dishes with loose change to spare.
+It makes cooking less attractive when one’s exhaustion outweighs her passion for homemade food, and local hostels can get away with not having any cooking facilities.

 Well-stocked public libraries